Authored by the expert who managed and guided the team behind the Germany Property Pack

 Are properties selling above or below asking in Bavaria in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in Bavaria is about 2% to 5% below the advertised asking price for most typical listings.
+As of 2026, the estimated average sale-to-asking price ratio for residential properties in Bavaria is about 92% to 97%, meaning most buyers still pay a little below the last visible asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Bavaria.